siegerts/astro-lucia-auth-neon/README.md

 ## A Database branch for each environment

-To use a different [Neon project branch](https://neon.tech/docs/introduction/branching) for each environment (dev / prod).
+To isolate data sources between environments, create a different [database branch]((https://neon.tech/docs/introduction/branching) for each environment.

 Create a corresponding environment variable dotenv file (`.env.development` or `.env.production`) with the branch connection URL.

-An example of this architecture is below.
-The Neon Project has a database (1 or more) and each branch is derived from that database.
-Each one of those branches maps to the development environment for the app.
+The Neon Project has a database (1 or more) and each branch is derived from that database branch.
+Each one of the branches maps to the development environment for the app.
+Or, new database changes can be tested on lower schemas before applying the stable environments (prod, etc).

+This

 ```mermaid